 Another ingredient required in this Halloween Candy Bark are Non Pareils.
 Often spelled nonpareils, these are round little balls of sprinkles used to top bakery goods.

 They gained their popularity as a confectionary delight that topped small, rich tasting chocolate wafer candies.
-The little white balls that are made of sugar and starch made a beautiful contrast to the dark chocolate layer underneath.
+The little white balls that consist of sugar and starch make a beautiful contrast to the dark chocolate layer underneath.

 However, today you can find them in various colors to represent various occasions and holidays.
 You can most often find the non pareils in the bakery aisle, next to the glittery sprinkles.

-Now that we know what you need and where to find it, let’s get to the actual recipe.
+Now that you know what you need and where to find it, let’s get to the actual recipe.

 Halloween Candy Bark Recipe